Have you ever wondered what’s involved in a typical day with AAR?

 After working with the new concepts, we move on to the fluency practice sheet.
 Because my daughter struggles with fluency, she really doesn’t enjoy this part of the lesson.
 I divide most sheets up over at least two days; some of the longer ones we spend as much as four days on.
 Each day I have her read some of the new words, some of the review words, some of the phrases, and some of the sentences.
 I allow her to choose which of each to read, and she marks off a row after she has read it.

 On the second day of a new concept lesson, after reviewing the cards, we quickly review the concept with the tiles and then move onto the activity sheets.
-I do not pre-cut the activity sheets because Belle enjoys cutting them herself.
+I do not pre-cut the activity sheets because my daughter enjoys cutting them herself.
 We keep the pieces in an envelope in her pocket folder just in case we want to revisit the activity.
 We finish this day with more fluency sheet reading.

 By the third day of a lesson (or fourth day, if necessary), the lesson’s word cards have been read over at least a couple times and have been shuffled into the stack for more mixed review.
-We revisit concept teaching with the tiles, mix in game review, and redo activity pages as Belle slowly works through the fluency practice sheet.
+We revisit concept teaching with the tiles, mix in game review, and redo activity pages as she slowly works through the fluency practice sheet.

 For lessons that have a short story scheduled, we begin the lesson as usual with review of the cards and then we “buddy read” the story.
-I read a page aloud, slowly but with good expression, and then Belle reads a page.
+I read a page aloud, slowly but with good expression, and then my daughter reads a page.
 We continue this way through the story.
 The following day, after reviewing the cards, we buddy read the story again but switch the pages we read.
-On the final day of a short story, Belle reads the entire story herself.
+On the final day of a short story, she reads the entire story herself.
 By the third time through her reading is usually smoother and much more fluent.

 I hope this gives you some idea how a reading lesson can be divided over many days, aiming for about 20 minutes on each day.